 Management developed a multi-year plan for organization growth to prepare for an expansion to a second location.
 We began by addressing facility needs in our current location to strengthen our current operations, capacity, and presentation.

 Also, in 2014 River Valley Co-op was awarded the Howard K. Bowers Cooperative Excellence Award at the National Consumer Co-op Management Association Conference for:

 - Commitment to excellence

-- Commitment to our members and our community
+- Commitment to our members and community

-- Support to local farmers and producers
+- Supporting local farmers and producers

 - Strengthening the regional economy